10m+

 3. Personal digital content and memories

-Every minute of every day, Instagram users post 46,740 photos.
-Our photo albums are now online, and years of memories could be lost upon account deletion.
+Many of our photo albums are now online, and years of memories could be lost if we delete our social media accounts.

-Facebook and Instagram allow you to nominate a person to handle your legacy account should the worst happen.
+Facebook and Instagram allow you to nominate someone to handle your legacy account should the worst happen.

-However, others such as LinkedIn, bank accounts and email providers will require login details.
+However, others like LinkedIn, bank accounts and email providers will require login details.

-Essentially, ensuring that access to digital platforms is passed on through good digital asset planning will help things run smoothly.
+Essentially, ensuring that access to online platforms is passed on through good digital asset planning will help things run smoothly.

 4. Digital devices

-Physical digital devices such as your smartphone, tablet, laptop, smartwatch and much else will hold digital assets within them as well as providing access to cloud accounts.
+Physical digital devices such as your smartphone, tablet, laptop and smartwatch will hold digital assets within them and provide access to cloud accounts.

-As with other digital assets, ensuring that login details and passwords are securely handed on is the key to avoiding complications later on.
+As with other digital assets, securely handing over login details and passwords is the key to avoiding later complications.

 How to create a digital estate plan

-1. Take an inventory of your digital assets and anything that you think might need to be dealt with after you’re gone.
-As per our checklist above, this can include email accounts, online banking accounts, social media, cloud storage and loyalty card accounts.
-If you own a website or blog, then consider domain and platform logins.
+1. Take an inventory of your digital assets and anything you think might need to be dealt with after you’re gone.
+This can include email accounts, online banking accounts, social media, cloud storage and loyalty card accounts.
+If you own a website or blog, consider domain and platform logins.

-2. Store all login details securely — they are the key to your digital life and security.
-Using a password storage tool will enable you to store all access data under a single login.
-Apple Keychain can do this; however, you will need to remember to pass on your iCloud login details.
-Other password storage tools include Dashlane and LastPass
+2. Store all login details securely, as they are the key to your digital life and security.
+A password storage tool will enable you to store all access data under a single login.
+Apple Keychain can do this; however, remember to pass on your iCloud login details.
+Other password storage tools include Dashlane and LastPass.

 4. Discuss your digital asset plan with a legal representative or financial adviser.

-As a consequence of not having a plan in place, there is the potential for confusion among friends and family, disputes over ownership, and even legal issues as to who has the rights of access to digital assets.
+As a consequence of not having a plan in place, there is the potential for confusion among friends and family, disputes over ownership, and even legal issues regarding who has the right to access assets.

 Get financial advice